RaySuhyunLee/snucse_os/README.md

  [fig Test 2]

+Our improvement worked well.
+We assumed that it is because the result of cache cohrerence.
+First test is not use fork or thread_create, however our policy worked better.
+From this result, other background process make a lot of child process.
+Sencond shows that how faster our policy.
+This test is directly influenced on our policy.
+Because it use `thread_create()` and wait child thread ends.

 ## Lessons Learned
+* Linux kernel is so optimizing that we cannot directly understand.
 * Most build errors are due to your eyes.
 Read error messages carefully!
 * Reading 20k lines of code is nothing.
 Implementing or fixing it is A THING.
 * You can (kind of) program Object Oriented in C. It's terribly gourgeous.